 This week, Entertainment Weekly praises RECTIFY’s latest episode as “packed with subtleties,” while the Toronto Sun grills Aden Young on not knowing whether Daniel is innocent or guilty.

 RECTIFY’s second season premiere is wowing audiences everywhere from Vulture to The Huffington Post, where critics are calling it “a huge artistic leap forward” for “one of the most complicated and strangely uplifting shows on TV.”
-See what everyone is talking about, watch the entire first episode of RECTIFY Season 2 right now.
+See what everyone is talking about.

 RECTIFY’s upcoming second season wins praise from Indiewire as “unique in its subject matter, tone, and visual splendor,” while The A.V.
 Club says the season premiere contains “one of the most beautiful sequences to be seen on television in this or any year.”
 See what everyone is talking about.